xan105/node-win-verify-trust/README.md

 ### <Promise> trustStatus(string filePath) : string

-Return the trust status (verbose) of the specified filePath.
+Return the trust status (verbose) of the specified filePath:

 - The file is signed and the signature was verified
 - The file is not signed